DrPaulBrewer/verify-bucket-md5/README.md

 `badFileList` is an Array of 0 or more files where the md5 listed in md5.json did not match the metadata md5 in Google Cloud Storage

 `{file:err}` contains exceptions reported when trying to access the files listed in md5.json.
 For instance, a file might not exist in the bucket.

+md5jsonDirname is the "directory" portion of the path of the md5.json file

 Files in the badFileList have been modified from the md5 reported in md5.json